Gooseberry, Oregon

-Gooseberry is an unincorporated community in Morrow County, Oregon, United States.
-Gooseberry lies along Ione–Gooseberry Road near its intersection with Oregon Route 206 between Heppner to the east and Condon to the west.
+Gooseberry is a former unincorporated community in Morrow County, Oregon, United States.
+Gooseberry lay along Ione–Gooseberry Road at its intersection with Oregon Route 206 between Heppner to the east and Condon to the west.
+There are currently only tended private fields where Gooseberry once stood.

+History

 Cattlemen began referring to the location as Gooseberry Spring as early as 1872.
 Its name came from a large wild gooseberry bush near the spring.
 A Gooseberry post office operated in the community from 1884 through 1918.